littleosbook/littleosbook/interrupts.md

 The keyboard does not generate ASCII characters, it generates scan codes.
 A scan code represents a button - both presses and releases.
-The scan code representing the just pressed button can be read from the keyboard's data I/O port that has address `0x60`.
+The scan code representing the just pressed button can be read from the keyboard's data I/O port which has address `0x60`.
 How this can be done is shown in the following
 example:

 ~~~ {.c}